-Join Ben Long for an in-depth discussion in this video Interval timer shooting, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Interval timer shooting, part of Nikon D5100 Essential Training.

 You've probably seen a timelapse movie.…Anytime you've seen film or video of, say, clouds racing across the sky or of a…construction site quickly assembling itself into a building or the petals of a…flower rapidly opening and closing,…those are all time lapse.…If you shoot an image with your camera at regular intervals and then string…all of those single images together into a video, you end up effectively…shooting video with an extremely slow frame rate, and that serves to speed up time in the video.…Your camera has a built-in interval timer that lets you easily shoot timelapse.…